Fed Cup: Belarus leads Germany 2-0, Czechs tied with Romania

 Romania has never beaten the Czechs, or been past the Fed Cup quarterfinals.

-Belarus, a finalist in 2017, was in command in Braunschweig after Aliaksandra Sasnovich beat Tatjana Maria 7-6 (3), 6-3, and Aryna Sabalenka dispatched Andrea Petkovic 6-2, 6-1.
+Belarus, a finalist in 2017, took control in Braunschweig after Aliaksandra Sasnovich beat Tatjana Maria 7-6 (3), 6-3, and Aryna Sabalenka dispatched Andrea Petkovic 6-2, 6-1.

 Belrarus is one win away from avenging losing to Germany 3-2 last year in Minsk.